The Doodletown Pipers: History

-The DTPs had two television shows.
-The Smothers Brothers' 1967 Summer replacement show called Our Place co-starring Jack Burns, Avery Schreiber and Rowlf the Dog (puppeteered by Jim Henson).
-It was produced by Ed Sullivan.
-The second show was six (6) one-hour specials starring the DTPs with guest-stars such as Norm Crosby.
+The Doodletown Pipers had two television shows.
+They were on the Smothers Brothers' 1967 summer replacement show Our Place co-starring Jack Burns, Avery Schreiber and Rowlf the Dog (puppeteered by Jim Henson), was produced by Ed Sullivan.
+They appeared in six one-hour specials starring The Doodletown Pipers with guest-stars such as Norm Crosby.
 They were semi-regulars on The Roger Miller Show (1966) and were regulars on The Carpenters summer 1971 TV show Make Your Own Kind of Music, both on NBC.
 Other television appearances included The Jerry Lewis Show, The Beautiful Phyllis Diller Show, and The Ed Sullivan Show (six times, once following a promotional video for The Beatles' "Hello, Goodbye").
 They appeared on specials including "Rodgers & Hart Today," the Emmy Award-winning Sing Out Sweet Land with John Wayne, and numerous shows with Bing Crosby and Perry Como.

 While the group's records had reasonable success, after they were signed by Bell Records as "The New Doodletown Pipers" by TV composer and record producer Mike Post in 1971, their new records met with little success.

-Their last appearance may have been in 1987, when they appeared on Dave Letterman's Old Fashioned Christmas, a special episode of Late Night with David Letterman.
+The Doodletown Pipers' last appearance may have been in 1987, when they appeared on Dave Letterman's Old Fashioned Christmas, a special episode of Late Night with David Letterman.

-Post-Pipers

-Some of the members continued their careers after they left The Doodletown Pipers: